The Admissions Authority for Avenue Primary Academy is Cirrus Primary Academy Trust. The Trust last consulted on its admissions criteria in 2019.

-Applications for Nursery places for children who will be three years old by 1st September 2019 (born between 1/9/15 and 31/8/16) should apply directly to our Academy.
-The closing date for applications was: 15th January 2019.
+Applications for Nursery places for children who will be three years old by 1st September 2020 (born between 1/9/16 and 31/8/17) should apply directly to our Academy.
+The closing date for applications is: 15th January 2020.
 We do not operate a first-come, first-served system, it is based on our admissions criteria.

 To apply for a place, please click here to access the online form.
 Please make only one application per child.
-You will be taken to a secure site (forms.zohopublic.com), and returned to this site once you submit your form.
+You will be taken to a secure site to submit your form.

 Please note the following information from our admissions criteria when applying: